Berry Good Triple-Berry Oat Smoothie

-This creamy and berry-rich smoothie is sure to be an instant classic!
+This creamy and berry-rich chia seeds smoothie is sure to be an instant classic!

 To make it even better, anthocyanins (the flavonoid behind this smoothie’s gorgeous color) provide anti-inflammatory effects.